-Foreign currency risk at group level arises as a result of the equity holdings that ProCredit Holding maintains in its foreign subordinated companies.
-Most banks keep their equity in the respective domestic currency or in USD.
-Thus, from a consolidated group perspective, OCPs in the respective domestic currencies and USD exist and are roughly equal to the amount of the respective equity base.
-The group's regulatory capital and risks-taking potential are exposed to fluctuations due to changes in the exchange rates of domestic currencies and the USD against the EUR.
+Foreign currency risk at group level arises as a result of the equity holdings that ProCredit Holding maintains in its subordinated companies in countries which do not have the EUR as the domestic currency.
+Most banks keep their equity in the respective domestic currency.
+Thus, from a consolidated group perspective, OCPs in the domestic currencies exist and are roughly equal to the amount of the respective equity base.
+The group's regulatory capital and risks-taking potential are exposed to fluctuations due to changes in the exchange rates of domestic currencies against the EUR.
 These differences are included in the translation reserve in the consolidated equity.
 These fluctuations are usually accompanied by simultaneous changes in the loan portfolio expressed in EUR terms.